 Whenever you attended Warminster School, when you left you became an Old Verlucian.
 These days we celebrate the advent of this with a BBQ and the presentation of a tie or scarf which the fledgling OVs wear with pride.
 If you find yourself without one of these highly sought after items get in touch!

-Whenever you attended Warminster School there are now many ways to be involved today.
-Meet with old friends at an OV reunion or dinner, enjoy the camaraderie and networking at a drinks reception, take part in OV sport or simply come back for a visit.
-As an OV you are always welcome at Warminster.
+With the introduction of the Development and Alumni Department there are now many ways to be involved as an Old Verlucian.
+Meet with old friends at an OV reunion or dinner, enjoy the camaraderie and networking at a drinks reception, take part in OV sport or a round of golf, even simply come back for a visit.
+As an OV you are ALWAYS welcome at Warminster.

 We want to hear what you are up to.
 Just graduated?
 Let us know.
 Started a new job?
 Let us know.
 Getting married?
 Let us know.
 We want to hear what you are up to and where you are in the world.
 Keep us posted.